Academics

 As the student leaders of the Middle School, eighth graders pursue their interests in team sports and the arts, lead community service projects, organize a talent show, and more.
 In their final year of Middle School, students further develop their academic and study skills under the close guidance of faculty.
 They work to develop analytical thinking, research, and presentation skills across the study of English, mathematics, social studies, science, and foreign language.

 A fall retreat on campus and a three-day outdoor retreat in the spring give the students opportunities to focus on personal relationships within the class while working together as a cohesive team.
+In the spring, students apply their knowledge of geography and social studies during the annual Model UN day, when they work closely with students from the Upper School Model UN team to prepare to debate and vote on international resolutions.
 Eighth grade is a year of closure and transition as the faculty guides them toward the next step in their educational experience.

 List of 3 members.